blue-gg1/news-cloudping/README.md

 To get that, we need servers that support CORS in each region.
 Running my own would cost $5/month per region x 13 DigitalOcean regions and 11 Linode regions, or $1440/year.
-To cover this cost, the site could sell ads or move the project to GitHub and accept donations.
+To cover this cost, the site could sell ads, move the project to GitHub and accept donations, or use affiliate links.

 # How to Report a Problem
 1. Go to https://gitlab.com/leonhard-llc/cloudping.info/-/issues